TeleshovAndrey/Java-BSUIR/README.md

-Currency Converter API Application
+CURRANCY JOB SEARCH API APPLICATION

-This repository contains a simple REST API application that converts currency.
+This repository contains a simple REST API application that show vacancy.

 Introduction
 This is a basic REST API application built using Spring Boot framework.
 The application allows users to finde info about books .